Presented by John Burnett and Andy Zavoina

-The rules are complex and strict.
+The rules are complex.
 If you're going to use promotions to attract and retain customers, you'll want to be sure to attend this webinar.
 You can't get away with just anything someone dreams up.
 Your advertisements are viewed daily by customers, lawyers, your competition, and even regulators.
 Your advertisements on the Web can live on forever.
 This program is designed for anyone involved in the planning, execution, and review of contests, sweepstakes, bonuses and other incentive programs.

 Find out how to help your marketing department craft campaigns that accomplish their goals without violating the rules.